great-expectations/great_expectations/docs/guides/how_to_guides/validation/how_to_implement_custom_notifications.rst

 How to implement custom notifications
 =====================================

 If you would like to implement custom notifications that include a link to Data Docs, you can access the Data Docs URL for the respective validation results page from your Data Context after a validation run following the steps below.
-This will works to get the URLs for any type of Data Docs site setup, e.g. S3 or local setup.
+This will work to get the URLs for any type of Data Docs site setup, e.g. S3 or local setup.

 .. admonition:: Prerequisites: This how-to guide assumes you have already: